oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 Within operations, we can use most of the Truffle DSL, including `@Cached` and `@Bind` parameters, guards, and specialization limits.
 We cannot use features that require node instances, such as `@NodeChild`, `@NodeField`, nor any instance fields or methods.

 One limitation of custom operations is that they eagerly evaluate all of their operands.
-They cannot perform conditional execution, loops, etc. For those use-cases, we have to use the built-in operations or define custom short-circuiting operations.
+They cannot perform conditional execution, loops, etc. For those use-cases, we have to use the [built-in operations](UserGuide.md#control-flow-operations) or define [custom short-circuiting operations](UserGuide.md#defining-short-circuiting-custom-operations).

+The bytecode class and its operations define a specification for the interpreter.
-From this simple description, the DSL will generate a `ExampleBytecodeRootNodeGen` class that contains a full bytecode interpreter definition.
+From this specification, the DSL generates an entire bytecode interpreter definition inside the `ExampleBytecodeRootNodeGen` class.

 ### Converting a program to bytecode